ksachin7/ExpenseWise/readme.md

 # Projects

 Welcome to my projects repository.
 These projects are not part of any course or tutorial; they are the result of my own exploration and learning journey.
+My main objective is to learn how things are done in the proper way, how to build a full-stack app from scratch.
+Each project here represents a step forward in my quest for deeper understanding of software development.

 ## Expense Management System

-### Overview

 The Expense Management System is a web application designed to help users efficiently track their expenses.
 It provides features for managing expenses, generating reports, and visualizing spending patterns.